 - Make sure you act on the recommendations in the report

 To assess if the LEV is still working properly, the examiner ideally needs to know what it was originally intended to do.
 When you obtained the LEV equipment, the supplier should have tested it on installation (or ‘commissioned’ it) to check it was working effectively and providing the necessary protection, as specified.
 If this did not happen then other sources of information may be available.
 The person doing the examination should let you know whether the information you provide is adequate for assessing whether the LEV is working as intended.
 Many examiners can help you identify intended performance information.

-For further information about Local Exhaust Ventilation Systems and the services we provide call Vectair Environmental on 0118 981 7437 or get in touch via our contact page.
+For further information about Air Quality, Local Exhaust Ventilation Systems and the services we provide call Vectair Environmental on 0118 981 7437 or get in touch via our contact page.

 Sick Building Syndrome typically occurs in large open-plan offices with automated heating, ventilation and air-conditioning systems.
 There is no definitive cause of Sick Building Syndrome.
 Most experts believe that Sick Building Syndrome could be caused by a number of factors working in combination.

 - Airborne pollutants – dust, carpet fibres or mould spores

 - Chemical pollutants – cleaning materials